FAQs

 While the initial IMO GHG Strategy in 2018 considered operational emissions (tank-to-wake approach), the 2023 IMO GHG Strategy captures lifecycle emissions (well-to-wake approach).
 The most pertinent to determine upstream emissions for the purposes of the maritime industry is the lifecycle assessment (LCA) guidance, that is due to be finalised in 2024.
 These LCA guidelines will provide a widely accepted framework for defining emission factors which are expected to become the standard for the industry.

-HAs the Poseidon Principles for Marine Insurance waits for the distribution of these guidelines, a set of interim emission factors has been developed in the meantime by the Technical Advisory to be able to fully align with the ambition in the 2023 IMO GHG Strategy in the interim period.
+As the Poseidon Principles for Marine Insurance wait for the distribution of these guidelines, a set of interim emission factors has been developed in the meantime by the Technical Advisory to be able to fully align with the ambition in the 2023 IMO GHG Strategy in the interim period.
 Main sources used were the provisional IMO LCA Guidelines, material from the European Commission outlining reporting under Fit for 55 regulation, the Fuel EU/ecoinvent database, as well as the GREET framework used in the US.
 Emission factors for conventional liquid fuels are also available in MEPC 80/7/4.

 What about changes in ship design, specificities, efficiency, impact of retrofit works?